Mailman (City Letter Carrier)

 Carrier injured been on partial duty for Two years has been deemed unable to carry by doctor.
 When must she vacate the route.
 As of now she is casing for 40 min in the morning so I am not made full time.
 Frustrated cca

-Asked by Bronco mail about 9 years ago
+Asked by Bronco mail over 9 years ago

 Bronco, I can't give you any definitive answer on this because I don't have knowledge of workers comp/OJI rules with respect to delivering a route or holding a route.
 I think because it was an OJI, the carrier's route is protected indefinitely unless they voluntarily give it up or retire on disability.
 This is a comment made with no reference to documentation so I don't know that I'm correct.
 I know being a CCA is not very desirable but if you have patience then eventually you will become a full-time regular.
 The size and seniority of your office makes a big difference in how quickly you will become regular.
 Your union (NALC) rep may know a little more about this subject but I make no promises about that either.
 Furthermore, they will correctly want to protect that route for the injured carrier as much as they are allowed to.
 This is probably not the answer you wanted to hear but it's my best guess.
 Patience is a virtue.